Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it means to behave in an uncontrolled or unruly manner.
-The phrase uses "wild" metaphorically to describe disorderly behavior, not the literal act of running in the wild, making it idiomatic.
+The idiom uses "wild" metaphorically to describe disorderly behavior, not the literal act of running in the wild, making it idiomatic.

 Origin: